EdmundBenedict/lordcephei.github.io/pages/inputguide.md

 _____________________________________________________________

-### 2. _Help with finding tokens: the --input switch_
+### 2. _Help with finding tokens_
 {::comment}
-/docs/input/inputfile/#help-with-finding-tokens:-the---input-switch
+/docs/input/inputfile/#help-with-finding-tokens
 {:/comment}

+Seeing that tags the parser seeks
-It is often the case that you want to input some information but don't know the tag name you need.
+: It is often the case that you want to input some information but don't know the tag name you need.

-You can get list each tag a particular tool looks for and a synopsis of its function by adding `--input` to the command-line.
+: You can get list each tag a particular tool looks for and a synopsis of its function by adding `--input` to the command-line.
 You can usually find what you need by searching for keywords in the text.

 <div onclick="elm = document.getElementById('input'); if(elm.style.display == 'none') elm.style.display = 'block'; else elm.style.display = 'none';">
-<button type="button" class="button tiny radius">Click here to see --input does.</button>
+<button type="button" class="button tiny radius">Click here to see how --input works.</button>
 </div>{::nomarkdown}<div style="display:none;padding:0px;" id="input">{:/}

 ~~~
   lmchk --input